rohit0096/sql-item-quantity-analysis/README.md

 1. Ensure SQL Server is running and test tables are created (`sql/create_tables.sql`).
 2. Configure your `config.py` with the correct server and database details.
-3. Run `extract_sql.py` to generate the output using SQL logic.
+3. Run `analysis_query.sql` to generate the output using SQL logic.
-4. Run `extract_pandas.py` to generate the same output using Pandas.
+4. Run `run_panads_analysis.py` to generate the same output using Pandas.
-5. Check the CSV output in `output/final_result.csv`.
+5. Check the CSV output in `src/customer_item_quantities.csv`.